The Butterfly Project

 Being only one person though, my prayer is more people will join me in making the butterflies and leaving them in public places to bless other people.

 For further information on NPD, please visit my author website.
-Or, feel free to join us on facebook at: www.facebook.com/TheButterflyProjectMD
+Or, look up The Butterfly Project on Facebook at: www.facebook.com/TheButterflyProjectMD

 If you have any questions or comments, you are welcome to contact me by emailing me at CynthiaBaileyRug@aol.com